Additional information

 Sands of Sarasvati has inspired debates and votes in the European parliament, theatre plays, international TV series, a feature film project, a comic album, multimedia installations, other types of art installations including sculptures, paintings and glass art, music, a foundation, short radio plays, numerous climate fiction books and several serious research projects.

 The novel contains a serious warning related to global warming and the polar ice sheets.
-According to Sands of Sarasvati melting of ice sheets could, at some point, accelerate exponentially, if so much ice melts that the black dust particles buried inside the ice will be exposed.
+According to Sands of Sarasvatimelting of ice sheets could, at some point, accelerate exponentially, if so much ice melts that the black dust particles buried inside the ice will be exposed.
 This would make the surface of the ice much darker, so it would suddenly absorb most of the solar radiation, instead of reflecting it back to space like pure snow.

 Besides, the novel introduced a new theory of Atlantis, the sunken continent.

 The story of Atlantis, the sunken continent, is one of the most well known legends on Earth, especially in the West.
-In one survey British journalists ranked the discovery of Atlantis as the fourth biggest possible news story.
-Even before the Second Coming of Jesus Christ.
+In one survey British journalists ranked the discovery of Atlantis as the fourth biggest possible news story, even before the Second Coming of Jesus Christ.

-In Indian mythology Sarasvati – or Vidya – is also Goddess of wisdom, learning, literature and science.
+In Indian mythology Sarasvati – or Vidya – is also the Goddess of wisdom, learning, literature and science.

 Pasi Malmi, Ranajit Pal and Tommaso Iorco have since then developed the theory further in their book Atlas and Herakles, in which Risto Isomäki is also mentioned, as the father of the hypothesis, and as an honorary writer.

-According to Plato, Atlantis was, before it was submerged under waves, the most advanced civilization on Earth.
+According to Plato, Atlantis was, before it was submerged under the waves, the most advanced civilization on Earth.

-10.00 €
+9.99 €

 Version | audio book, e-book |